Use of Personal Information

 • Individual Representation: If you ask us to provide individual representation services we may discuss details of your circumstances with relevant Nationwide employees, subject to your consent.

 Sharing Your Personal Information with other Organisations

-We will share your name and address with other organisations to assist with the provision of membership services, for example, to send you our member magazine and to conduct an election or ballot in accordance with our statutory obligations.
+We will share your name and address with other organisations to assist with the provision of membership services, for example, to send you our member magazine, to seek to locate you if mail is returned as ‘No Trace’ and we have not been able to make contact with you, and to conduct an election or ballot in accordance with our statutory obligations.